kthpanor/cb1020/docs/installation.md

 # Software installation

-Conda is an open-source package and environment management system that runs on Windows, MacOS, and Linux.
+Conda is an open-source package and environment management system that runs on Windows, macOS, and Linux.
 The conda repository contains a large number of open-source certified packages enabling scientific work.
 It is recommended that you install the minimal installer for conda named miniconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.

 ## Download and install miniconda